List of Donkey Kong characters: Tiki Tak Tribe

-The Tiki Tak Tribe are a primitive group of evil Tikis who are the antagonists in Donkey Kong Country Returns and its 3DS remake.
-The Tiki Tak Tribe use hypnosis-inducing music on the animals of Donkey Kong Island (namely elephants, giraffes, zebras, and squirrels) and steal bananas, even from Donkey Kong, forcing him to retrieve the hoard with the help of Diddy Kong.
-The Tiki Tak Tribe's hypnotic music does not work on DK or Diddy.
+The Tiki Tak Tribe are a primitive group of Tiki-like demons resembling musical instruments who are the main antagonists in Donkey Kong Country Returns and its 3DS remake.
+Emerging from a volcanic eruption at the start of the game, the higher-ranking members of the Tiki Tak Tribe use hypnosis-inducing harmonic patterns on Donkey Kong Island's wildlife (consisting of elephants, giraffes, zebras and squirrels) to seize any banana in sight, even from Donkey Kong's banana hoard, forcing him to retrieve it with the help of Diddy Kong, as the tribe's spell does not work on them.